 1. Johnston Canyon Trail

-One of the most popular hikes in Banff National Park, a visit to Johnston Canyon is a must for all visitors.
+One of the most popular hikes in Banff National Park, a visit to Johnston Canyon is a must-do for all Banff visitors.
 The Johnston Canyon trail is a beautiful walk along Johnston Creek as it makes its way through a deep mountain canyon.

 For much of the Johnston Canyon walk, hikers walk along elevated boardwalks bolted to the canyon walls, providing a thrilling opportunity to walk above the water and enjoy the many cascading waterfalls along the route.